jototland/stackedit_workspace/statistikknotater/bayesian.md

 $$\frac{\mu-\bar x}{\sqrt{s^2/n}}|\textrm{data} \sim \textrm{StudentT}(n-1)$$

-This is special case of a reference prior known as the *independent Jeffreys prior* (after Sir Harold Jeffreys, wh).
+This is special case of a reference prior known as the *independent Jeffreys prior* (after Sir Harold Jeffreys, who is a genius and invented much of this stuff).

-According to the lecturer (which I did not in the least understand), with this prior
+According to the lecturer (which I did not in the least understand), with Jeffreys prior

 $$\begin{aligned}
 p(\mu|\sigma^2) &\propto 1\\